-If you haven’t heard of the Disney movie “Honey, I shrunk the kids,” you and your children probably didn’t grow up in the nineties.
+If you haven’t heard of the Disney movie “Honey, I shrunk the kids,” you probably didn’t grow up in the nineties.
 I watched that movie so many times when I was little that I wore out a VHS copy.
 So, how does this movie relate to the brand new Fuji X-T10?
 Well, you must admit that this new camera really does resemble a shrunken version of the X-T1!
 (By the way, if you wonder what the tiny camera in the cover picture is, it is a USB key).

 I got the chance to use the new X-T10 during our stay in Toronto thanks to the team at Fujifilm Canada.
 While four days wasn’t long enough to write an in-depth review of the camera, it was sufficient to get a good impression especially if you consider that many characteristics are the same as other Fujifilm cameras.

 The X-T10 doesn’t feel totally new and while this is a good thing for users who are already familiar with other X cameras, it is also the reason it didn’t strike me on a personal level.
 It has nothing to do with the camera itself but more with the fact that I am so used to Fujifilm cameras now (I own an X-T1 and an X100T).
 I find them very similar and the shutter speed dial/retro design aren’t really a novelty anymore.
 Another personal thought is that I prefer the X-T1 for two reasons: it has a bigger electronic viewfinder (the best on the market) and its grip is better thanks to its larger body.